anonymized-sub/R-VAE-models/README.md

 ### 2-step-the-future-128

-2-step model using 6 MIDI files from The Future sample pack
+2-step model using 6 MIDI files from The Future sample pack.
+Created using duplication up at 528 bars, 250 epochs (Val loss: 4.33)